Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Additional Experimental Results

-\paragraph{Reasoning Stability and Degeneration} Across all model sizes (0.6B--4B) and datasets, MBT-S and MBT-R consistently exhibit near-zero degeneration events, standing in sharp contrast to competing baselines.
-Efficiency-oriented methods like TokenSkip~\cite{xia-etal-2025-tokenskip} and LIMOPro~\cite{xiao2025limopro} frequently suffer from reasoning collapse, manifesting as infinite loops or repetition, particularly on the complex OOD benchmark, MuSiQue.
-This high rate of degeneration paradoxically inflates the average inference cost, rendering these ``efficient'' methods impractical for complex multi-hop reasoning.
-In contrast, MBT prevents such uncontrolled continuation by internalizing metacognitive regulation, ensuring that the model terminates reasoning effectively even under stress.
+\paragraph{Reasoning Stability and Degeneration} Across model sizes from 0.6B to 4B and across datasets, MBT-S and MBT-R have near-zero degeneration counts.
+Efficiency-oriented methods such as TokenSkip~\cite{xia-etal-2025-tokenskip} and LIMOPro~\cite{xiao2025limopro} produce repetitive loops and reasoning collapse, particularly on the OOD benchmark MuSiQue.
+The high degeneration rate raises mean inference cost and limits the use of these methods on multi-hop reasoning.
+MBT reduces this uncontrolled continuation by training the model on the five-phase structure, so traces terminate even on hard inputs.

-\paragraph{Efficiency on Correct Samples: The Metacognitive Overhead} A closer inspection of output lengths on correct samples reveals a nuanced trade-off.
-On simpler in-distribution benchmarks (HotpotQA), pruning-based baselines often yield shorter traces than MBT.
-However, the shortness often comes at the cost of stability.
-MBT variants, while occasionally producing slightly longer traces on these easier tasks, do so to execute necessary metacognitive behaviors, such as planning, monitoring, and verification.
-We interpret this modest increase not as inefficiency, but as intentional metacognitive overhead required to ensure robustness.
+\paragraph{Efficiency on Correct Samples and the Metacognitive Overhead} Output lengths on correct samples show a trade-off.
+On the in-distribution HotpotQA benchmark, pruning-based baselines sometimes produce shorter traces than MBT.
+This shortness coincides with degeneration on harder inputs.
+MBT variants produce slightly longer traces on the easier tasks because they execute the planning, monitoring, and verification phases.
+We treat this small increase as the cost of the structured form rather than as inefficiency.

-\paragraph{Robustness on OOD and Incorrect Samples} The benefits of this structured approach become decisive on challenging OOD benchmarks.
-On MuSiQue dataset, baselines exhibit dramatic length inflation due to reasoning collapse.
-For instance, incorrect samples from gpt-oss-distill model often spiral into excessively long, unproductive loops.
-MBT substantially mitigates this failure mode; even when the final answer is incorrect, MBT maintains bounded and stable reasoning traces.
-This suggests that the injected metacognitive monitoring effectively suppresses runaway exploration, enforcing termination when confidence cannot be established.
+\paragraph{Robustness on OOD and Incorrect Samples} The structured form helps on the OOD benchmarks.
+On MuSiQue, baselines show length inflation due to reasoning collapse.
+For example, incorrect samples from gpt-oss-distill enter long unproductive loops.
+MBT reduces this failure mode.
+Even when the final answer is incorrect, MBT keeps trace length bounded.
+The metacognitive form leads the model to terminate generation earlier on hard inputs.